 How to store and freeze zucchini bread

-Storage: Cover and store banana bread at room temperature for 2-4 days or in the refrigerator for up to 1 week.
-Freezing: Zucchini bread can be frozen for up to 3 months.
+- FREEZING: Zucchini bread can be frozen for up to 3 months.
 After it is completely cooled, wrap it securely in aluminum foil, freezer wrap, or place in a freezer bag.
 Thaw the bread overnight in the refrigerator or overnight at room temperature before serving.
 Lightly toast individual slices for best results.

 If you loved this zucchini bread you will love these quick bread recipes:

 - Carrot Cake Loaf (Quick Bread)

 - Zucchini Cake With Cream Cheese Frosting

 - Chocolate Chunk Zucchini Bread